dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 #### 2.1.2 IBM Watson – Visual Recognition

 IBM Watson is available on the IBM Cloud and also in the IBM Cloud Pak for Data.
-IBM Cloud lets you create non-expiring free instances of the IBM Watson services that you can use for this exercise (or anything else)
+IBM Cloud lets you create non-expiring free instances of the IBM Watson services that you can use for this tutorial (or anything else)

 The IBM Watson Visual Recognition service lets you send a picture (.jpg, .png) to Watson and returns a list of things that Watson can ‘see’.
 In our case, we will use Watson to check if there is a car in the picture and, in the extended version,  if it is a convertible/roadster car or not.
 If it’s a roadster, we’ll send it to our partners.
 If it’s not, we’ll repair it ourselves.
 If there’s no car in the photo, we’ll send it back and let our customer know.